indumathi25/angular-ecommerce-store/README.md

 - **Server-Side Rendering (SSR):** Configured with `@angular/ssr` and Express.
 SSR is enabled specifically for the **Product List** page (`/products`) to improve initial load performance.
 Other routes (Login, Product Detail) use Client-Side Rendering (CSR).
 The strategy uses **Optimistic SSR**, allowing the server to render the initial HTML structure while the client verifies authentication immediately upon hydration.
 - **Containerization:** Added `Dockerfile` and `docker-compose` for consistent deployment environments.
 - **Testing:** Migrated to **Vitest** for faster unit test execution and better DX compared to Karma/Jasmine.
+- **Tab Synchronization:** Implemented `BroadcastChannel` API in `AuthService` to synchronize authentication state across multiple tabs.
+If a user logs out in one tab, all other open tabs immediately clear their session and redirect to the login page, preventing security risks from stale sessions.

 ### Trade-offs due to timebox